fdelprete/web-form-fu-portlet/README.md

 The file is attached to the email also.

 You can configure the portlet to send a "thank you" email to the form's author (only if he's a registered user).

+The import process (could be time consuming) is started as liferay BackgroundTask.

+TO DO
+- Managing BackgroundTastStatus
+- Remove or decide to move server connection parameters in the configuration page.
+- Mapping of Notes document category to liferay asset category.
+- Mapping of Roles in Notes readers and authors field to liferay site roles.